 - Optimize.
 Stop doing what isn’t working so you’ll have the time to optimize the rest of what you do.
 Some of the best ways to optimize include using team feedback to identify blind spots that could be limiting effectiveness; recognizing when it’s time to call in an expert to get the job done; and listening to your own advice.

 - Build stronger relationships.
 Build a network of contacts to allow you to harness the power of others’ strengths.
 Superficial relationships don’t help.
 Giving is the best and quickest way to strengthen a relationship.
 Conflict takes energy to sustain, so work to prevent conflicts from arising, and work to end conflicts quickly that do arise.

 - Leverage.
 Use technology thoughtfully to automate things that take a lot of time, thus gaining leverage.
 Reuse things rather than re-inventing them.
 The most valuable computer function in business is “cut and paste.”
 These days, on the Internet you can find samples of every document and contract you will ever need, so use them.

-With each of these steps, you will reclaim more control of your business and your life.
-You will find yourself honing in on the things that actually move the startup forward and make you happy, and learning the skills you need to resist the rest.
-You too can be a get-it-done guy.
+By employing these nine tips, you will reclaim more control of your business and your life.
+You will find yourself homing in on the things that actually move the startup forward and make you happy, and learning the skills you need to resist the rest.
+You, too, can be a Get-It-Done Guy!